 The current preferred method of calculating housing demand is through the use of statistical data collected in census 2001-2011.
-Census data on household income levels can be used to determine areas of greatest need based on poverty levels while census data on housing typologies which indicate the number of informal dwellings per ward can be used to determine greatest need based on housing backlog.
+Census data on household income levels can be used to determine areas of greatest need based on poverty levels while census data on housing uMhlathuze Local Municipality: Integrated Development Plan 1st Review 2023/2024 typologies which indicate the number of informal dwellings per ward can be used to determine greatest need based on housing backlog.